Bennotsi-MTG/Doomsday-Codex/core/brainstorm.md

 # Brainstorm in Doomsday

-One of the most powerful, if not controversial spells available in the Legacy format at this time.
+Brainstorm is one of the most powerful, if not controversial, spells available in the Legacy format at this time.
 There have been numerous articles written on this 'seemingly innocuous at first glance' one manner cantrip.
 I will be glossing over the main discussion of this card and